 Though it's not explicitly advertised, first class fares are reportedly also eligible for a $200 discount.
 The cheapest basic economy fares, however, will not work.

 The current British Airways AARP discount only applies to travel through Jan.
-31, 2024, though it's possible we may see that deadline extended.
+31, 2024, though it's likely we'll see that deadline extended as this has been a longstanding partnership.
 Here are a few other fine-print items worth keeping in mind:

 How to Use Your AARP British Airways Discount